American drama and music critic William Foster Apthorpe (1848-1913) as he described the intense, taciturn Giuseppe Verdi (1813-1901):

 Heartbreaking, serene, and elegant–Carlos, écoute from Rodrigue’s (Etienne Dupuis) death scene.

 The auto-da-fé scene possesses incomparable musical force and a type of chromaticism unusual for Verdi.
-Double basses, cellos, bassoons, and the contrabassoon grind away with ominous, viscous patterns countered by richly intoned, closely harmonized trombones and French horns, evoking a horripilation of dread tingling down one’s spine during Philippe’s confrontation with the blind, hobbling, all-powerful Inquisitor (John Relyea).
-Don Carlos is an epic work that deals with the burdens of rule, aspirations of freedom, and the plight of Europe’s war-torn countries.
+Double basses, cellos, bassoons, and the contrabassoon grind away with ominous, viscous patterns.
+These are likewise countered by richly intoned, closely harmonized trombones and French horns.
+The subsequent sonic effect evokes a horripilation of dread tingling down one’s spine during Philippe’s confrontation with the blind, hobbling, all-powerful Inquisitor (John Relyea).
+Ultimately, Don Carlos is an epic work dealing with the burdens of rule, aspirations of freedom, and the plight of Europe’s war-torn countries.

-Here are reviews of the Met’s recent marvelous 2022 productions of Madama Butterfly and Ariadne Auf Naxos.
+Here are reviews of the Met’s marvelous productions of Madama Butterfly and Ariadne Auf Naxos.

 To donate your tickets, call 212.362.6000.